dwreeves/dbt_linreg/README.md

 # Overview

-**dbt_linreg** is an easy way to perform linear regression in SQL (Snowflake, DuckDB, Postgres, and more) using dbt's Jinja2 templating.
+**dbt_linreg** is an easy way to perform linear regression in SQL (Snowflake, DuckDB, and more) using dbt's Jinja2 templating.

 Reasons to use **dbt_linreg**: